Uudusb/IT380/README.md

 •	Implemented the web development application based on software development life cycle.
 To make sure all information from clients out by business rules, client-side and server-side validation functions are implemented.

 •	Optimize the file system architecture and enhance the efficiency of running web application.

+• This is the first draft of GUI using JSP/HTML/CSS.